John Jordan (diplomat)

 Sir John Newell Jordan GCMG GCIE KCB PC (5 September 1852 – 14 September 1925) was a British diplomat.

 Early life and career

 Jordan was born in Balloo, County Down, Ireland, the son of John Jordan, a wealthy Presbyterian farmer, and his wife Mary (née Newell).
 He apparently never lost his Ulster accent.
 He was educated at the Royal Belfast Academical Institution, Queen's College, Belfast and Queen's College, Cork.
+At the age of 21, Jordan wrote to the Foreign office to consider his recruitment as he desired to be stationed at Japan as a diplomat for unknown reason.
 In 1876 he joined the Chinese Consular Service as a student interpreter.
 He held various posts in South China before being appointed Chinese Secretary at the British Legation in Peking in 1891.

 In 1896 he was appointed Consul-General at Seoul, Korea, becoming Chargé d'affaires in 1898 and Minister-Resident in August 1901.
+Jordan expressed the belief that Korea was incapable of self-governance, and advocated for its annexation by Japan.
 He remained there until November 1905, being appointed Knight Commander of the Order of St Michael and St George (KCMG) in 1904.
 Jordan received the Queen Victoria Jubilee Medal in 1897 followed by the King Edward VII Coronation Medal in 1902.